gowizzard/sevdesk/README.md

 ```

 ## Downlaod invoice
 When the invoice has been marked as sent, it can be downloaded.
-The data will be returned in a string.
+The data will be returned as bytes.

 ```go
 download, err := sevdesk.DownloadInvoicePDF(sevdesk.DownloadInvoice{invoice.Objects.ID, "true", "true", "token"})